app-generator/flask-3-release-free-samples/README.md

 Overall, Flask is a popular choice for developers who want to quickly build web applications in Python with a focus on simplicity and flexibility.

 ---
-Flask 3 Release - Open-Source and Free samples provided by AppSeed.
+[Flask 3 Release Free Samples](https://blog.appseed.us/flask-3-release-and-free-samples/) - Open-Source and Free samples provided by AppSeed.